ceph/ceph/doc/rados/api/librados.rst

 .. highlight:: c

-`Librados` provides low-level access to the RADOS service.
-For an overview of RADOS, see :doc:`/architecture`.
+`librados` provides low-level access to the RADOS service.
+For an overview of RADOS, see :doc:`../../architecture`.

 Example: connecting and writing an object